Seeing Straight: Document Orientation Detection for Efficient OCR: Model Architecture

 The predicted logits \( \hat{y} \) are trained using softmax cross-entropy loss.
+For the 4-class setting, we set $C = 4$, while for fine-grained rotation classificaiton we use $C = 12$, without modifying the rest of the pipeline.
 This architecture enables compact and efficient inference while maintaining high classification accuracy.
 We adapt the vision encoder from the Phi-3.5 model~\cite{abdin2024phi3} as the backbone for our rotation classification task.
-By fine-tuning the pretrained vision encoder standalone on our proprietary document image datasets, we obtain a lightweight yet semantically powerful model that leverages the representational strength of CLIP ViT-L/14 model while being optimized for rotation detection in our pipeline.
+By fine-tuning the pretrained vision encoder standalone on our proprietary document image datasets, we obtain a lightweight yet semantically powerful model that leverages the representational strength of CLIP ViT-L/14 model while being optimized for rotation detection.